-Gozum studied B.A.Film in the University of the Philippines and he is an alumnus of the 2006 Asian Film Academy (AFA) fellowship program in Busan, South Korea.
-He received the Palanca Awards for Literature for his two full-length plays in 2001 and 2002.
+Christopher Gozum is an award-winning Filipino filmmaker from Bayambang, Pangasinan.
+He studied B.A.Film in the University of the Philippines and he is an alumnus of the 2006 Asian Film Academy fellowship program in Busan, South Korea.
+He received the Palanca Awards for Literature for his two full-length English plays in 2001 and 2002.

-Anacbanua (The Child of the Sun) which he produced and directed, is the first feature-length film in the Pangasinan language.
+Anacbanua (The Child of the Sun), an experimental film about Pangasinan’s history, art, and culture which he produced, directed, and edited, is the first feature-length film in the Pangasinan language.
 The film received the Prix des Signes in the Cinema In Transgression section of the 10th International Festival Signes de Nuit in Paris.
 Anacbanua also received citations from Filipino film bloggers and film critics as one of the best Filipino films in 2009 and one of the 100 Philippine modern movie classics.
-His second feature-length Pangasinan film Lawas Kan Pinabli (Forever Loved) also received citations from Filipino film bloggers and film critics as one of the top ten Best Filipino Films of 2011.
+His second feature film Lawas Kan Pinabli (Forever Loved), an experimental documentary about overseas Filipino workers in the Middle East, also received citations from Filipino film bloggers and film critics as one of the top ten Best Filipino Films of 2011 and 2012.

-In 2007, Gozum founded his independent film company Sine Caboloan committed to producing cutting edge films about the Pangasinan province and its’ people in the homeland and in the diaspora.
-He advocates for the revitalization of Pangasinan’s language and culture through independent cinema.
-Currently, Gozum is developing a one-acre site in his hometown of Bayambang called Ligliwa Artist’s Garden into an integrated natural farm and food forest that will serve the following functions: an arboretum of useful Philippine native medicinal plants and important Philippine native forest trees ; a site inspired by permaculture for sustainable living ; and headquarters for his independent film company Sine Caboloan.
+In 2007, Gozum founded his film company Sine Caboloan committed to producing cutting edge independent films about the Pangasinan province and its’ people in the homeland and in the diaspora.
+He advocates for the revitalization of Pangasinan’s language and culture through cinema.